webkom/eslint-config-webkom/README.md

 ### Without React

 1. `npm install --save-dev eslint-config-airbnb eslint-config-webkom babel-eslint`
-2. add `"extends": "webkom"` to your .eslintrc
+2. ES6: Add `"extends": "webkom"` to your .eslintrc
+2. ES5: Add `"extends": "webkom/legacy"` to your .eslintrc

 ### With React